OpenCyphal/specification/README.md

 Changes to the specification shall use the following, community-driven RFC process:

-1. An RFC is posted on the [OpenCyphal forum's specification category](https://forum.opencyphal.org/c/dev/spec/15) with the details of the proposed change.
+1. An RFC is posted on the [OpenCyphal forum's specification topic](https://forum.opencyphal.org/c/dev/spec/15) with the details of the proposed change.
 The title of this post should start with "RFC: " to indicate it is the start of a proposed change to the specification.
-2. An OpenCyphal maintainer must sponsor new RFCs within 10 days of the posting or they expire.
-    - Expired RFCs can be resubmitted after a three month cooling-off period.
-3. Once a maintainer has sponsored an RFC it remains open as long as there are active discussions.
+2. RFCs will remain on the forum for at least 10 days to ensure interested parties have time to discover and review them.
-   - After 10 days of no additional comments or after the sponsoring Maintainer deems the discussion is complete the RFC is ready to be either accepted or rejected.
+3. After some discussion and review by the community, the RFC is either accepted or rejected by at least on OpenCyphal maintainer.
-   - An RFC shall remain open for comments for at least 10 days from the date it was sponsored regardless of the sponsoring Maintainer's opinion.
-   - Any maintainer can remove any open RFC at any time, without regard to any other rule, if it or the subsequent discussion violates the forum's community standards.
-   - An open RFC can be removed from the forum, without regard to any other rule, if two or more maintainers agree to remove it.
-4. Once an RFC is ready for a final disposition at least one maintainer, _other than the sponsoring maintainer_, and the majority of active maintainers shall determine if the RFC is accepted or rejected.
-    - Rejected RFCs can be resubmitted after a 3-month cooling-off period.
-5. After an RFC is accepted on the forum the change can be made to the specification in this repository.
-The Pull Request must reference the forum discussion and at least one maintainer must agree that the change is correct as specified by the text of the approved RFC.
-    - If an RFC is not reified by a change to the Specification within three months of approval then it expires.
-Expired RFCs can be resubmitted after a 3-month cooling off period.
+4. Once accepted the RFC is implemented in the specification as a pull-request and is considered adopted once the PR has been merged.

 ## Editing guide